locate an office

 Why consider a circular economy?

-A circular economy is defined as an upgraded production and consumption model for goods production, consumption and disposal that ensures sustainable growth over time.
-Right now, the world operates in what is called a linear economy; a model that can have significant negative impact on our world.
+A circular economy is defined as an upgraded model for goods production, consumption and disposal that ensures sustainable growth over time.
+Right now, the world operates in what is called a linear economy*; a model that can have significant negative impact on our world.
 Follow along below to learn more about how we operate today, how we can operate tomorrow and the potential investment opportunity a circular economy offers investors.

 Consequences of a linear economy